-Several areas of the permit will be mandated at the discretion of the Regional Board Executive Officer after permit adoption.
+Several areas of the permit will be mandated at the discretion of the Regional Board Executive Officer or the Division of Water Rights Deputy Director after permit adoption.
 In this function, the Regional Water Board Executive Officers are in essence acting as agents of the State Water Board.
-Therefore, determinations of the Regional Water Board Executive Officers in interpreting and implementing this permit are considered actions of the State Water Board (and accordingly not actions of the Regional Water Board subject to the petition process under Water Code section 13320) except where the Regional Water Board itself acts or the Executive Officer acts under Water Code Sections 13300, 13304, or 13383.
+Therefore, determinations of the Regional Water Board Executive Officers in interpreting and implementing this permit are considered actions of the State Water Board (and accordingly not actions of the Regional Water Board subject to the petition process under Water Code section 13320) except where the Regional Water Board itself acts or the Executive Officer acts on behalf of the Regional Water Board through delegated authority.
 However, recognizing the need for some level of statewide consistency in interpretation and implementation of Order provisions, this Order includes a dispute resolution process where there is disagreement between a Discharger and a Regional Water Board Executive Officer.
 The Discharger should first attempt to resolve the issue with the Executive Officer of the Regional Water Board.
 If a satisfactory resolution is not obtained at the Regional Water Board level, the Discharger may submit the issue in writing to the Executive Director of the State Water Board or his designee for resolution, with a copy to the Executive Officer of the Regional Water Board.
 The issue must be submitted to the Executive Director within thirty days of any final determination by the Executive Officer of the Regional Water Board; after thirty days the Permittee will be deemed to have accepted the Regional Water Board Executive Officer’s determination.
 The Executive Officer of the Regional Water Board will be provided with an opportunity to respond.
+The Executive Director or his/her designee shall make a determination on the request within 60 days.

-Certification
+Conclusion

-IT IS HEREBY ORDERED that pursuant to Water Code sections 13263 and 13269, the Discharger shall comply with all prohibitions, specifications, provisions, and other requirements herein in order to meet the provisions contained in Division 7 of the Water Code and regulations adopted thereunder as well as comply with the applicable provisions of Clean Water Act sections 301 (Effluent Limitations), 302 (Water Quality Related Effluent Limitations), 303 (Water Quality Standards and Implementation Plans), 306 (National Standards of Performance), 307 (Toxic and Pretreatment Effluent Standards), and other appropriate requirements of state law.
+IT IS HEREBY ORDERED that pursuant to Water Code sections 13160, 13263, and 13269, the Discharger shall comply with all prohibitions, specifications, provisions, and other requirements herein in order to meet the provisions contained in Division 7 of the Water Code and regulations adopted thereunder as well as comply with the applicable provisions of Clean Water Act sections 301 (Effluent Limitations), 302 (Water Quality Related Effluent Limitations), 303 (Water Quality Standards and Implementation Plans), 306 (National Standards of Performance), 307 (Toxic and Pretreatment Effluent Standards), and other appropriate requirements of state law.

 I, Courtney Tyler, Clerk to the Board, do hereby certify that this Order with all its attachments is a full, true, and correct copy of an Order adopted by the State Water Board, on [DATE].